Traverse City Elks Lodge #323

 This primary communication of the Lodge publicizes past and upcoming Lodge activities for the membership.
 This committee works with the Lodge Secretary to write articles, submit pictures and organize the publication.

-The Americanism Committee implements the patriotic activities planned by the Grand Lodge and cooperate with local organizations to promote patriotic community endeavors.
+The Americanism Committee implements the patriotic activities planned by the Grand Lodge and cooperates with local organizations to promote patriotic community endeavors.

 The Bell Ringing Committee works with the Salvation Army to organize, solicit participation and carry out bell ringing in front of local stores during the Christmas holiday season.